APNewsBreak: Wife says observer on sunken boat ‘traumatized’

-HONOLULU (AP) — The wife of a federal observer who was aboard the fishing vessel that sank off the coast of Hawaii on Sunday says her husband, a humorous adventurer and outdoorsman, was shaken by the dramatic event.
+HONOLULU (AP) — The wife of a federal observer who was aboard the fishing vessel that sank off the coast of Hawaii over the weekend said Wednesday that her husband, a humorous adventurer and outdoorsman, was shaken by the dramatic event.

+Steve Dysart was mostly uninjured, though “he said he has some bruises, some bumps, that sort of thing,” Sherri Dysart said.
+“He said sometimes he’s quite traumatized, but he’s able to come in and out of that.
+He sounded shaky, but in good spirits and thankful for the other crew members, they all worked as a team.”

-Sherri Dysart, who lives in Shelton, Washington, said in a telephone interview with The Associated Press on Wednesday that she didn’t even know the vessel sank until Tuesday when she received a call from the contractor her husband, Steve Dysart, works for.
+Dysart, who lives in Shelton, Washington, said in a telephone interview with The Associated Press that she didn’t even know the vessel sank until two days later when she received a call from the contractor her husband works for.

-Dysart said her husband was mostly uninjured, though he does have some bumps and bruises, but he seemed somewhat traumatized.
+“She called me to let me know that the boat had sunk and all aboard were OK,” Dysart said.

 Most Read Nation & World Stories